xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/lifecycleworkflows-create-customtaskextension-from--csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new CustomTaskExtension
+var requestBody = new Microsoft.Graph.Beta..IdentityGovernance.CustomTaskExtension
 {
 	DisplayName = "Grant manager access to mailbox and OneDrive", Description = "Grant manager access to mailbox and OneDrive",